-Run your web pages through an SEO audit tool to review a varied range of factors such as website architecture, navigational pattern, broken links, 404 errors, canonical issues and more.
-Analyzing what’s working, what needs improvement and what critical fixes are necessary is essential to assess and improve your website’s technical health.
+Run your web pages through an SEO audit tool to review a varied range of factors such as website architecture, navigational patterns, broken links, 404 errors, canonical issues, and more.
+Analyzing what’s working, what needs improvement, and what critical fixes are necessary is essential to assess and improve your website’s technical health.

-You can easily find a number of free and paid SEO tools which you can use to perform the technical audit after the May 2022 broad core update.
-You may also consider hiring an SEO agency to conduct a complete technical audit of your website.
+You can easily find several free and paid SEO tools that you can use to perform the technical audit after the May 2022 broad core update.
+You may also consider hiring an SEO agency in Dubai to conduct a complete technical audit of your website.

 Identify Content that Needs Improvement

 Use SEO tools to identify the web pages and posts that have been adversely affected by the May 2022 broad core update.
 You may use Google’s Search Console and Google Analytics to find the web pages that have suffered from a sharp decline in traffic and impressions.

 Compile the list of pages and conduct a quality and relevance check.
 Google has often made it clear that it uses content ‘relevance’ and ‘freshness’ to determine its quality and value.
 So, look closely at your underperforming and check whether they contain inaccurate or out-of-date information.

 Ensure the content you have published on your web pages covers topics in-depth, fulfilling the search intent, and is written with humans in mind.
 In addition to fixing the existing content, you also have the option to publish new content on your website to offset your traffic loss.